SimAQ: Mitigating Experimental Artifacts in Soft X-Ray Tomography using Simulated Acquisitions: Background

 \subsection{Principles of Soft X-ray Tomography}

-Soft X-ray tomography (SXT) enables high-resolution, label-free, and quantitative imaging of cryo-preserved cells and tissues without the need for staining or physical sectioning \cite{schneider2010three}.
-It operates within the soft X-ray water window, a spectral region between the K-absorption edges of carbon (284 eV) and oxygen (543 eV), where water is relatively transparent to X-rays and carbon-rich biomolecules absorb strongly \cite{mcdermott2009soft}.
-This contrast mechanism arises naturally from the intrinsic differences in X-ray attenuation between water and organic matter, allowing subcellular structures to be visualized in their near-native state.
+Soft X-ray tomography enables high-resolution, label-free, and quantitative imaging of cryo-preserved cells and tissues without the need for staining or physical sectioning \cite{schneider2010three}.
+It operates within the soft X-ray water window, a spectral region between the K-absorption edges of carbon (284 eV) and oxygen (543 eV), where water is relatively transparent to X-rays while carbon-rich biomolecules absorb strongly \cite{mcdermott2009soft}.
+This intrinsic absorption contrast enables visualization of subcellular structures in their near-native state.
+Since X-ray photons penetrate much deeper than electrons, SXT can image cryo-frozen samples up to 10 \textmu m thickness, while cryo-electron tomography is limited to sample thickness of about 0.1 \textmu m.
+As a result, varying ice attenuation and ice-embedded structures can profoundly affect the outcome of SXT experiments.

-Image formation in SXT follows the Beer–Lambert law, which describes the attenuation of X-ray intensity as a function of material composition and thickness.
+Image formation in SXT follows the \mbox{Beer-Lambert} law, which describes the attenuation of X-ray intensity as a function of material composition and thickness.
 The measured intensity $I$ after transmission through a sample is given by

-where $I_0$ is the incident intensity and $\mu(x)$ is the spatially varying linear absorption coefficient (LAC).
+where $I_0$ is the incident intensity and $\mu(x)$ is the spatially varying LAC.
 The LAC provides a quantitative, physically meaningful measure of local molecular density and composition at each voxel in the reconstructed volume, allowing for discriminating various subcellular organelles, such as lipid droplets, the vacuole or mitochondria in yeast cells \cite{weiss2000computed, uchida2011quantitative}.

 Full-range SXT typically achieves isotropic resolutions on the order of 50 nm and supports the imaging of whole, intact cells under cryogenic conditions.
 As a result, SXT is increasingly used in structural cell biology, particularly in studies where preserving the native ultrastructure is critical \cite{loconte2023soft, weinhardt2025soft}.
 Typical applications include investigations of organelle organization and interaction \cite{white2020visualizing, juhl2021quantitative, loconte2022soft, egebjerg2024automated}, virus infections \cite{perez2016structural, kounatidis20203d, garriga2021imaging, loconte2021using, nahas2022near}, and morphological changes in response to environmental perturbations or genetic diseases \cite{kepsutlu2020cells, juhl2021niemann, egebjerg2024automated, szomek2024ergosterol}.
 The widespread use of SXT is hampered by the fact that in most set-ups, its application requires synchrotron radiation as illumination source, for which available beamtime is a limiting factor.
 Furthermore, the throughput is much lower than that of light microscopy, as typical acquisition times per tomogram are between 30 to 60 min, and the need for searching the grid for regions, which are suitable for imaging can easily add another hour per sample.
 Accordingly, the number of obtainable tomograms per imaging session is low.